 One of the most recognizable yoga poses, downward-facing dog (also known as Down Dog and Downward Dog) uses all parts of the body and especially benefits the shoulders, arms, legs, calf muscles and feet.
-This rejuvenating pose, along with its counterpart Upward-Facing Dog, is an integral part of the Sun Salutation sequence.
+This rejuvenating pose, along with its counterpart Upward-Facing Dog, is one of the 12 Surya Namaskar Steps.

 7. Fish Pose – Matsyasana

 There are a few variations of this posture.
 The traditional pose requires your legs to be crossed, while you can also raise your legs off of the ground for 15-30 seconds, or even lay them flat and focus on the upper back.
 This backbend pose benefits the neck, abdominal region, upper back, and hips.

 8. King Pigeon Pose – Kapotasana

 Kapotasana is derived from the combination of the Sanskrit words kapota(pigeon) and asana (posture or pose).
 The reason for the name Kapotasana is, this pose resembles the pigeon.
 It is called King Pigeon Pose in English.
 Preparatory Poses for Kapotasana are Chakrasana, Virasana, Eka PadaRajakapotasana, Supta Virasana, Bhujangasana, and Dhanurasana; and the Follow-Up Poses are Adho Mukha Svanasana, Balasana, Bharadvaja’s Twist and Pasasana Kapotasana is an advanced level yoga pose.
 It strengthens the spine and opens the chest.
 It Increases body flexibility.